We know how hard it is to stop at one pineapple tart.

 Here are other good ways to avoid Chinese New Year weight gain:

 While all the tips mentioned above will help prevent weight gain, a well-functioning metabolism is the best way to maintain a healthy weight.
-This is where Absolute Wellness’s CSH therapy® can help.
-CSH therapy® uses a traditional Chinese approach to increase your metabolism naturally.
-It is 100 per cent safe and promises lasting results without involving medications or supplements.
+This is where Absolute Wellness’s CSH Therapy® can help.
+CSH Therapy® uses a traditional Chinese approach, incorporating cupping therapy, scraping therapy and heat therapy to naturally boost your metabolism.
+It is 100 percent safe and promises lasting results without involving medications or supplements.